Scent is a POWERFUL Passive Self Care Tool.

 How cool is that!
 Another amazing body mechanism you can influence!

-Protecting yourself, your family, your home by choosing scents wisely.
+Protecting yourself, your family, and your home by choosing scents wisely.

 This brings me to the part about how important it is to choose our scents wisely.